Chapter 1 : Professor Blackburn's Secret.

 “Boring,” he sang.

-The arrival of an owl carrying the Daily Prophet distracted her before she could argue with him.
+The arrival of an owl carrying the Daily Prophet distracted her from arguing with him.

 She sighed.
 The rare heat made even getting up an effort, but she supposed she’d better get the paper.
 Hugo certainly wasn’t going to.